-Students will go on an evolution scavenger hunt, observe leaf structures and purposes, and complete an activity about Victorian era history.
+Students will go on an evolution scavenger hunt and observe leaf structures and purposes.

 SCHEDULE A SELF-GUIDED VISIT

 All school groups can make a reservation for a self-guided visit Tuesday through Friday from 11:15 a.m. to 3:30 p.m. during the school year, and starting at 10:00 a.m. during the summer.
-Please E-mail Erika Frank at firstname.lastname@example.org with the following information:
+Groups cannot visit on free day, which is the first Tuesday of every month.
+To reserve a self-guided field trip for your class, please E-mail Erika Frank at firstname.lastname@example.org with the following information:

 - group name